grab/engineering-blog/_posts/2017-07-24-so-you-need-to-hire-good-engineers.md

 >
 > *- From an Engineering leader for backend teams in an on-demand, media streaming platform*

 Ultimately a good engineer is someone who is excited by things they do not know and is willing to learn.
-These engineers typically share some of these abilities:
+These engineers typically have the ability to:

-- The ability to step forward without letting overthinking and overanalysis bite you... to not get distracted and mired by obstacles.
+- Step forward without letting overthinking and over-analysis bite you... to not get distracted and mired by obstacles.
-- The ability to iterate code, fast (bias for action that is scalable and proves to be so, over time, as opposed to quick-fixes).
+- Iterate code, fast (bias for action that is scalable and proves to be so, over time, as opposed to quick-fixes).
-- The ability to produce nice, clean, readable and debuggable code.
+- Produce nice, clean, readable and debuggable code.
-- The ability to (sometimes) take a deep breath and see the full picture .
+- (Sometimes) take a deep breath and see the full picture.

 So which is better, technical ability or cultural fit?
 In reality it's about finding the best balance for you and your team.